corehunter/corehunter3-r/cran-comments.md

 This is a resubmission.
 In this version I have:

  - Made the contents of the  'Description' field in the DESCRIPTION file more comprehensive.
+ - Modified the `.onLoad` function to check the available Java version (should be >= 8).
+The 'SystemRequirements' field in DESCRIPTION and the README also state that Java JRE 8 or higher is required.

 ## Test environments